A Tool to Improve Academic Writing

 - Encourages students to evaluate their papers for correct referencing and citation

 - Discourages last-minute assignment work.
-Note: An originality report will be available within a few minutes after the first submission or 24 hours for second and subsequent submissions.
+Note: A similarity report will be available within a few minutes after the first submission or 24 hours for second and subsequent submissions.